2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 The Solopreneur Signal: HighLevel's 22% self-owned/self-employed rate (vs 14% for others) reflects its target market: individual agency owners and local business operators who need all-in-one solutions.

-The Profile: ActiveCampaign has carved out a unique niche as the platform for educators, coaches, and info-product creators.
+The Profile: Based on our ActiveCampaign market share analysis, ActiveCampaign has carved out a unique niche as the platform for educators, coaches, and info-product creators.

-Key Insight: ActiveCampaign's 5.6% professional training/coaching concentration is 2-3x higher than any competitor.
-Combined with 1.4% e-learning and 1% higher education, this is clearly the platform of choice for the knowledge economy: course creators, membership site operators, coaching businesses.
+Key Insight: ActiveCampaign's 6.2% professional training/coaching concentration is 2-3x higher than any competitor.
+Combined with business consulting (4.5%) and software (3.4%), this is clearly the platform of choice for the knowledge economy: course creators, membership site operators, coaching businesses.

 Top Cities: Amsterdam (0.88%) and Copenhagen (0.39%) appear prominently—both are hubs for the European coaching and personal development industry.

-The Profile: Brevo has become the GDPR-native alternative for European businesses who want to keep data local.
+The Profile: According to our Brevo market share and usage data, Brevo has become the GDPR-native alternative for European businesses who want to keep data local.

-Key Insight: Brevo's 22% France concentration and Paris headquarters make it the obvious choice for French businesses.
-But the real signal is the 0.7% government agency usage—highest of any platform.
+Key Insight: Brevo's 30% France concentration and Paris headquarters make it the obvious choice for French businesses.
+Combined with Germany (11%) and Italy (6.6%), nearly half of Brevo's user base is continental European.
 European public sector organizations choose Brevo for data sovereignty.

 The Tourism Connection: Brevo shows notably strong presence in travel (1.2%) and hospitality (1.3%)—the European tourism industry has standardized on local email providers.